VanOvermeire/context-for-subtitles/README.md

 ### Usage

-You can generate the lambda zips of this project and upload them to S3 automatically by running
+You can generate the lambda zips of this project and upload them to S3 automatically by running the following command from the root of this project:

 `./setup.sh {bucket}`

-From the root of this project. {bucket} is the AWS S3 bucket you want your lambdas to be uploaded to.
+where {bucket} is the AWS S3 bucket you want your lambdas to be uploaded to.

 ### TODO's

-- add unknown people
 - add SAM yaml to automatically provision infrastructure

+### Possible Extensions

+- email lambda
-- add email lambda?
+- lambda to add subtitles to video
+- rekognition job for (unknown) people